klemeragm/lda_academic_work/README.md

 pip install unicodedata or conda install unicodedata

+# Install NLTK
+NLTK(Natural Language Toolkit)

+<href="https://www.nltk.org/book/">Natural Language Processing with Python</a> provides a practical introduction to programming for language processing.
-# Install NLTK To Lemmatize and Stemer the sentences and cut the language stems
+To Lemmatize and Stemer the sentences and cut the language stems

 pip install nltk